 Here are the most important features to consider for your first sewing machine:

 That's all there is to it!
 For your very first sewing machine you don't need all the bells and whistles.
-You do need the basics, though.
+You do need a reliable basic machine.